zix99/rare/README.md

 For more examples, check out the [docs](docs/usage/examples.md) or [the website](https://rare.zdyn.net/usage/examples/)

-## Output Formats

-* `filter` is grep-like, in that each line will be processed and the extracted key will be output directly to stdout
-* `histogram` will count instances of the extracted key
-* `table` will count the key in 2 dimensions
-* `bargraph` will create either a stacked or non-stacked bargraph based on 2 dimensions
-* `analyze` will use the key as a numeric value and compute mean/median/mode/stddev/percentiles

-More details on various output formats and aggregators (including examples) can be found in [aggregators](docs/usage/aggregators.md)

 ## Performance Benchmarking

 I know there are different solutions, and rare accomplishes summarization in a way